 Wearing a dirty or damaged mask

 Again, wearing masks can keep you and the people around you safe from disease.
 But the mask has to be worn correctly, and you have to choose the right kind of face covering for the occasion.
-Stay safe and stay healthy by following the tips listed above, and find out where to buy test kits online.
+For that, you can search for terms like level 3 surgical mask Australia on the internet to find an online supplier.

 Ellen Diamond, a psychology graduate from the University of Hertfordshire, has a keen interest in the fields of mental health, wellness, and lifestyle.